tytydraco/yessleep/out/Im_a_contestant_on_a_reality_show_called_Origin_of_Love_and_an_unearthly_thing_is_eliminating_us_from_the_island.md

 “The island shall show the way,” Voices chanted in unison from the darkness of the forest.

 A terrifying heaviness filled my insides as I watched Mr Wilson disappear beyond the tree-line with a malevolent grin on his face.
 Frightened beyond words, I squeezed Matthew’s hand until I felt it might break.
 When I looked at him, all colour had leaked from his face.
-The same could be said of everycontestant, but the true terror came when the ground beneath our feet began to quake.
+The same could be said of every contestant, but the true terror came when the ground beneath our feet began to quake.

 Choral singing erupted from all sides of our blackened surroundings.
 And from the dirt in the clearing, arms began to emerge.
 Dozens of disembodied arms, bending into painful configurations.
 I felt frozen fingers working up my calf, numbing my flesh.
 I looked down in horror at the decaying limb that was attempting to sink my body into the ground below.
 As I screamed, Matthew wrapped his arms around my waist, tugging.
 I slammed my foot into the abhorrent arm, and it buckled, freeing me.